wtPLSQL/wtPLSQL/docs/README.md

 ## Example wtPLSQL Test Results

 This is the summary from the WT_ASSERT package self-test.
-This is the default DBMS_OUTPUT format.
-Because test results and code coverage is stored in Oracle tables, other report formats a simple to create.
+It was created with the default DBMS_OUTPUT reporting package.
+Because test results and code coverage is stored in Oracle tables, other report formats are simple to create.

 ```
     wtPLSQL 1.1.0 - Run ID 7: 09-Jun-2018 11:48:42 AM